juliangsibecas/nx/docs/generated/packages/next/documents/overview.md

 ### View Inferred Tasks

-To view inferred tasks for a project, open the [project details view](/concepts/inferred-tasks) in Nx Console or run `nx show project <project-name> --web` in your command line.
+To view inferred tasks for a project, open the [project details view](/concepts/inferred-tasks) in Nx Console or run `nx show project <project-name>` in your command line.

 ### @nx/next Configuration